Everything you need to know, We have got the answers you are looking for.

 If you passed your car test before 1997 you must:

-Once you have passed your category C (rigid, class 2) you are automically given class 1 professional entitlement onto your licence therefore it is just training and practical test.
+Once you have passed your Category C (rigid, class 2) you are automatically given class 1 professional entitlement onto your licence therefore, it is just training and practical test.

 There are many different regulations please see the following link: